 The offer should detail support for both those with Education, Health, and Care (EHC) plans and those without.

 About Coventry's Local Offer

-- Warwickshire County Council's SEND Local Offer - About Warwickshire's Local Offer plan (EHCP), this preparation should be included in your annual review from year 9.
+- Warwickshire County Council's SEND Local Offer - About Warwickshire's Local Offer health and care plan (EHCP), this preparation should be included in your annual review from year 9.

 Preparing for Adulthood